-The Master of Arts in Career & Technical Education (CTE) offered by the Department of Technology is 100% online.
-This degree program is a good choice for those with a bachelor's degree who are interested in or who work in Career Technical Education (CTE) (aka vocational education), two-year technical school faculty, CTE administrators, or trainers in industry.
+The Master of Arts in Career and Technical Education (CTE), offered by the Department of Technology, is 100 percent online.
+This degree program is a good choice for those with a bachelor's degree who are interested in Career and Technical Education (formerly known as Vocational Education).
+The degree is 30 credit hours, and no thesis is required.
+Courses are offered year round.

 800-382-8540 and 765-289-1241